reproot-files

 • Required: No

-• Format: A list of strings that are folder names
+• Format: A list of strings representing folder names

 Example

 In this example, the default recurse depth is set to 4.
-Two search paths are included.
-The first one has a recurse depth set to 2 that overrides the default recurse depth for that search path.
-Lastly, this setting is set to skip all folders with the name .git.
+Two search paths are included: the first path has a custom recurse depth of 2 (overriding the default for that path), and the second uses the default.
+The configuration also skips all folders named .git.

 recursedepth: 4